patrickfrey/mewa/doc/faq.md

 ### How to implement return in a function?

-For every function a structure named ```callable``` is defined an attached to the scope of the function.
-In this structure we define the type of the returned value as member ```callable.returntype```.
+For every function a structure named ```env``` is defined an attached to the scope of the function.
+In this structure we define the type of the returned value as member ```env.returntype```.
 A return reduces the argument to the type specified as return value type and returns it.

 <a name="functionReturnComplexData"/>